-NYSE: $84.00 | CEIX: -1.52
+NYSE: $109.66 | CEIX: -0.72

 A Proud History of Responsibility

 CONSOL Energy’s coal mines are highly technical operating environments that require specialized training.
 Our strong record on safety and environmental stewardship, as well as our commitment to the communities where we have lived and worked for generations, has helped enable us to become the accomplished energy company we are today.
-Our core values – Safety, Compliance and Continuous Improvement – are the foundational elements and guiding principals of our business model and distinguish us from our peers.
+Our core values – Safety, Compliance and Continuous Improvement – are the foundational elements and guiding principles of our business model and distinguish us from our peers.

 An aerial photo of a mining facility